junxit/us-congress-bills-112/metadata.md

 - 2012-04-27 — RESERVATION OF OBJECTION - Mr. George Miller (CA) reserved the right to object and was recognized to proceed under his reservation.
 Subsequently the reservation was withdrawn.
 - 2012-05-07 — Received in the Senate.
 Read the first time.
 Placed on Senate Legislative Calendar under Read the First Time.
 - 2012-05-08 — Read the second time.
 Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 394.
+- 2012-05-17 — Amendment SA 2112 agreed to in Senate by Unanimous Consent.
+- 2012-05-17 — Amendment SA 2112 proposed by Senator Reid for Senator Boxer. (consideration: CR S3292; text CR S3292) In the nature of a substitute.
+- 2012-05-17 — Measure laid before Senate by unanimous consent. (consideration: CR S3292)
+- 2012-05-17 — Message on Senate action sent to the House.
+- 2012-05-17 — Passed Senate with an amendment by Unanimous Consent.
+- 2012-05-17 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.
+- 2012-05-17 — Senate amendment agreed to: Amendment SA 2112 agreed to in Senate by Unanimous Consent.
+- 2012-05-17 — Senate amendment proposed (on the floor): Amendment SA 2112 proposed by Senator Reid for Senator Boxer.(consideration: CR S3292; text CR S3292)
+- 2012-05-17 — Senate amendment submitted